metomic/blog/_posts/2019-05-17-to-the-moon.md

 ---
 layout: post
 title:  "Looks like we broke the world — to the moon!"
+description: "Jeff Bezos announces that people should move to the moon and live with trillion people"
 categories: ["Weekly Roundup"]
 author: "Georgia Iacovou"
 socialImage: /images/moon.png